Experiential Marketing Agencies vs. Advertising Agencies

 8. Etc.

 While many agencies certainly have all these experts, many other clients have dedicated agencies for each of these examples.
-Few advertising agencies truly have their arms wrapped around all of these moving parts.
-Is it easier to just use one agency for everything?
+Few advertising agencies have their arms wrapped around these moving parts.
+Is it easier to use one agency for everything?
 Probably.
 Are you putting your best marketing foot forward in doing so?
 Probably not.

 Facebook went from nothing in 2004 to a bazillion users today.
-That same year Google opened their IPO.
+That same year, Google opened its IPO.
 Twitter was just a glimmer.
-Experiential marketing was just called Promotions.
-Look how much has changed in just the last nine years.
-Clearly, owning and being an expert in all of these marketing tools is next to impossible.
+Experiential marketing was called Promotions.
+Look how much has changed in the last nine years.
+Owning and being an expert in these marketing tools is next to impossible.

-According to IEG, sponsorship spending is expected to hit $20 billion this year in North America which is up 5.5% over last year.
-Advertising is only expected to grow 2.6% so maybe this is just an attempt to keep a bigger piece of the pie, or hold on to that pie.
-As clients evolve they see a greater need to put their product in front of the people.
+According to IEG, sponsorship spending is expected to hit $20 billion this year in North America, up 5.5% over last year.
+Advertising is only expected to grow by 2.6%, so maybe this is just an attempt to keep or hold on to a more significant piece of the pie.
+As clients evolve, they see a greater need to put their product in front of the people.
 As we say, you can’t DVR a live event and skip the commercials.
-So it could be considered one of your most important strategies you have to market your product.
+So, it could be considered one of the most important strategies you have to market your product.

 Go to the experts to help.
 One of Southport Marketing’s key pillars in its business is to help agencies become experts in this space.
-Some of our biggest revenue sources are in fact agencies and their clients.
-Delivering true value by helping blend an advertising strategy with an experiential strategy is where clients really find value.
+Some of our most significant revenue sources are, in fact, agencies and their clients.
+Delivering actual value by helping blend an advertising strategy with an experiential approach is where clients find value.
 They lean on us to provide that expert analysis and flawless execution for their clients.

-Sports gets 69% of the sponsorship spending this year but is that really the best place to gain quality interaction vs. Festivals which only gets 4% of the annual sponsorship spend.
-Ticketed, timed events (sports) are often difficult to activate at.
+Sports gets a 69% share of the sponsorship spending this year, but is that the best place to gain quality customer interaction?
+Festivals only get 4% of the annual sponsorship spend.
+Ticketed, timed events (sports) are often tricky to activate.
 Festivals provide a relaxing environment for the consumer.
-Sponsors can have a much more meaningful conversation with a consumer in this setting.
+Sponsors can have a much more meaningful conversation with consumers in this setting.
 It would be similar for the Ad guy to spend his money on NBC or AMC.
-NBC will reach the masses and cost more but AMC might be more impactful.
+NBC will reach the masses and cost more, but AMC might be more impactful.

-There’s no question that media is still the big dog and gets the most money to market.
-So clearly an Advertising agency should be driving the strategy bus.
-The best blend is to then bring in dedicated experts to fill the other marketing tactics like digital, social and experiential.
+There’s no question that the media is still the big dog and gets the most money to market.
+So clearly, an advertising agency should be driving the strategy bus.
+The best blend is to bring in dedicated experts and fill the other digital, social, and experiential marketing tactics.